 The Royal portraits are a long-standing unwritten tradition of the British Royal Family.
-Duchess of Cambridge Catherine’s royal portrait was unveiled on January 11, 2013, at the National Portrait Gallery of London.
+The Duchess of Cambridge, Catherine’s royal portrait was unveiled on January 11, 2013, at the National Portrait Gallery of London.

 Catherine, who herself has a keen interest in Art and graduated from St. Andrews University in History of Arts, selected Paul Emsley from the shortlisted candidates to do her first official portrait in 2012 after announcing her patronage to National Portrait Gallery.

 Award-winning artist Emsley took 15 weeks to complete the painting.
 He had two sittings with The Duchess.
 First a day’s session in May at his studio in Bradford-upon-Avon and then a brief session in June at Kensington Palace.

 During the second session, he did quick drawings and took more photographs and later on used those photographs to finish the portrait.
 He found Duchess quite amenable during the sitting sessions.